contensis/contensis.github.io/api-src/delivery-api/model/dotnet/asset-dotnet.md

 ## Standard fields

-All assets have the following standard entry fields
+All assets have the following standard entry fields:

 | Name | Type | Description |
 | :--- | :--- | :---------- |